Company

 In October 2016, Temple & Webster co-founder Mark Coulter was announced as CEO, following a period as interim CEO (after the April 2016 resignation of previous CEO and co-founder Brian Shanahan).

-The vision is simple, to be the first place Australians turn to when shopping for their home.
+The vision remains as it was on day 1; to be the first place Australians turn to when shopping for their home.